fNIRS/snirf/snirf_specification.md

 SubjectID
 MeasurementDate
 MeasurementTime
-SpatialUnit    (allowed values are 'mm' and 'cm')
+LengthUnit    (allowed values are 'mm' and 'cm')
 ```

 The metadata tags `"StudyID"` and `"AccessionNumber"` are unique strings that